awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/_index.md

 ## Goals
 At the end of this lab you will:

-* Understand the need for proxy metrics and identify candidates
+* Understand the need for proxy metrics for sustainability and identify candidates
-* Draw these KPIs from your AWS Cost & Usage Report (or sample data) and prepare the data ready for dashboarding with e.g. Amazon QuickSight
+* Draw these proxy metrics from your AWS Cost & Usage Report (or sample data) and prepare the data ready for dashboarding with e.g. Amazon QuickSight
 * Learn how you can add your own data and combine it with the AWS Cost & Usage Reports

 ## Prerequisites